Metrics

 logger.info("flexlogs{metric: 'order.new', tags: ['order', 'checkout']}");

-// gauge metric for monitoring queue length
+// observation metric for monitoring queue length

-logger.info(`flexlogs{metric: 'queue.length', value: ${ Queue.length() }, type: 'gauge'}`);
+logger.info(`flexlogs{metric: 'queue.length', value: ${ Queue.length() }, type: 'observation'}`);

 // explicitly set type and value

-logger.info("flexlogs{metric: 'user.signup', type: 'counter', value: 1}")
+logger.info("flexlogs{metric: 'user.signup', type: 'increment', value: 1}")

 // build from json object